 Notice of Cancellation.

-All policies of insurance to be secured and maintained under this Agreement shall provide, by endorsement, that the other party and any additional insured, where required in writing, shall be provided thirty (30) days prior written notice of any material policy changes or cancellations, and that no such cancellation or change shall be effective without such notice.
+All policies of insurance to be secured and maintained under this Agreement shall remain in full force and effect and provide, by endorsement, that the other party and any additional insured, where required in writing, shall be provided thirty (30) days prior written notice of any material policy changes, and that no such change shall be effective without such notice.

 Each party shall immediately notify the other regarding the occurrence of any of the following events with respect to the insurance to be carried by the notifying party under this Article 9: (a) any significant loss covered by insurance; (b) any significant dispute with an insurer; (c) the early cancellation of any insurance; (d) the failure to pay any premium payment; (e) the failure, for any reason, to maintain any insurance; and (f) any significant change in insurance coverage.